-I'm not going to lie to you... the NCUA website is one that was clearly built by the government and is about as user friendly as a rusty bear trap.
+Side note: The NCUA website was clearly built by the government and is about as user-friendly as a rusty bear trap.
 It is however the best and only place to get a list of credit unions (other than BankProspector) with non-performing loans and foreclosed and repossessed real estate.

-Once you have this list together my hope for you is that this will all start to seem real and you’ll have a tangible conquerable workload that you can put into a prospecting system - and this will be the beginning of your path to success.
+Once you have this list together, hopefully this will all start to seem real, and you’ll have a tangible, conquerable workload that you can put into a prospecting system – and this will be the beginning of your path to success.

 Here’s How BankProspector Subscribers Get Their List